Here she is y’all! The #dalydigs. We have a lot to do, but trust me when I say she didn’t always look this good. Keep reading.

 But first, the backstory.

 The path to the forever house was not an easy one.
 We had been living in a typical stucco home that we built in an HOA for several years.
 Florida is plagued with stucco homes that all look the same, built in an HOA community about 2” apart.
 We could high-five our neighbors through the kitchen window and our yard was the size of a postage stamp.
 It was a nice home, but we knew we didn’t want to be there forever.
-The #motd (man of the digs aka hubby) wanted a home with some land, more privacy, and space for the doggies.
+Hubby wanted a home with some land, more privacy, and space for the doggies.
 I was hoping for a home with unique architecture not too far in the country.
-We put our HOA house up for sale, and probably had 100 showings over the course of a year.
+We put our old house up for sale, and probably had 100 showings over the course of a year.
 We took it off the market for a couple months just to take a break and we hired a new realtor.
-We relisted the house and finally got a contract and since an investor was purchasing it, they agreed to our 90 day close so that we could have time to find a new house.
+We relisted the house and finally got a contract and since an investor was purchasing it, they agreed to our 90-day close so that we could have time to find a new house.
 We could finally seriously shop for a new home, something we sorta stopped doing because we didn’t know if ours would ever sell and I was sick of looking at homes that sold before we could make an offer.
 So we stepped up our search and looked at a few homes. #motd was dragging me deep into the country and I was not down with that.
 I had an imaginary border that I was unwilling to cross.
 We did find one that we both agreed on and put in an offer and ended up losing in a bidding war.
 At the time I was devastated and discouraged and feared we’d never find “the one” and we’d have to settle.
-Then one night #motd showed me a new listing that popped up on Zillow.
+Then one night hubby showed me a new listing that popped up on Zillow.
 It had everything we were looking for, unique architecture, in an area I love (that didn’t cross the border hah), and sat on a few acres.
-We emailed our agent at 10pm that night and went to see it the next day.
+We emailed our agent10 pm10pm that night and went to see it the next day.
 We had to be quick – we were looking for something that is tough to find.

 Ready for the before?